Counting quadrant walks via Tutte's invariant method: Introduction

 counts walks ending with a West step, which can never be added at the end of a walk ending on the $y$-axis.
 The variables $x$ and $y$ are sometimes called \emm catalytic,.
 Such equations (sometimes linear as above, sometimes polynomial) occur in many enumeration problems, because divided differences like

 have a natural combinatorial interpretation for any \gf\ $F(x)$.
-Examples can be found in the enumeration of lattice paths~\cite{banderier-flajolet,BMM-10,bousquet-petkovsek-recurrences}, maps~\cite{brown-quadrangulations,brown-tutte-non-separable,chapuy-fang,tutte-chromatic-revisited}, permutations~\cite{mbm-ascending,mbm-motifs,bouvel-baxter}...
-A complete bibliography would include hundreds of references.
+Examples can be found in the enumeration of lattice paths~\cite{banderier-flajolet,BMM-10,bousquet-petkovsek-recurrences}, maps~\cite{brown-quadrangulations,brown-tutte-non-separable,chapuy-fang,tutte-chromatic-revisited}, permutations~\cite{mbm-ascending,bousquet-motifs,bouvel-baxter}\dots\ A complete bibliography would include hundreds of references.

-Given a class of functional equations, a natural question is to decide if (and where) their solutions fit in a classical hierarchy of power series: \beq \hbox{ rational } \subset \hbox{ algebraic } \subset \hbox{ D-finite } \subset \hbox{ D-algebraic}, \eeq where we say that a series (say $Q(x,y;t)$ in our case) is \emm D-algebraic, if it satisfies three polynomial differential equations (one in $x$, one in $y$, one in $t$).
-An historical example is H\"older's proof that the Gamma function is \emm hypertranscendental, (that is, not D-algebraic), based on the difference equation $\Gamma(x+1)=x\Gamma(x)$.
+Given a class of functional equations, a natural question is to decide if (and where) their solutions fit in a classical hierarchy of power series: \beq \hbox{ rational } \subset \hbox{ algebraic } \subset \hbox{ D-finite } \subset \hbox{ D-algebraic}, \eeq where we say that a series (say $Q(x,y;t)$ in our case) is \emm D-algebraic, if it satisfies three polynomial differential equations (one in $x$, one in $y$, one in $t$). {A} historical example is H\"older's proof that the gamma function is \emm hypertranscendental, (that is, not D-algebraic), based on the difference equation $\Gamma(x+1)=x\Gamma(x)$.
 Later, differential Galois theory was developed (by Picard, Vessiot, then Kolchin) to study algebraic relations between D-finite functions~\cite{vdP-singer-Galois-diff}.
 This theory was then adapted to $q$-equations, to difference equations~\cite{vdP-singer-difference}, and also extended to D-algebraic functions~\cite{malgrange-non-linear}.
 Let us also cite~\cite{dreyfus-Mahler} for recent results on the hypertranscendence of solutions of Mahler's equations.

-Returning to equations with divided differences, it is known that those involving only \emm one, catalytic variable $x$ (arising for instance when counting walks in half-plane) have algebraic solutions, and this result is effective~\cite{mbm-jehanne}.
+Returning to equations with divided differences, it is known that those involving only \emm one, catalytic variable $x$ (arising for instance when counting walks in {a} half-plane) have algebraic solutions, and this result is effective~\cite{mbm-jehanne}.
 Algebraicity also follows from a deep theorem in Artin's approximation theory~\cite{popescu,swan-popescu}.
-Moreover, as described earlier in this introduction, the classification of quadrant equations (with two catalytic variables $x$ and $y$) with respect to the first three steps of the hierarchy~\eqref{hierarchy} is completely understood.
+For quadrant equations like~\eqref{eq:Kreweras} (with \emm two, catalytic variables $x$ and $y$), the classification with respect to the first three steps of the hierarchy~\eqref{hierarchy} is now completely understood.
 One outcome of this paper deals with the final step: D-algebraicity.